R0HIT-PRAKASH/Conference/phase1/README.txt

 Welcome to the program!
 We begin in ProgramMain.
 Run the main method and let's begin.

 You will be asked if you would like to read from a file or not:
-If you choose to read from a file, you will be reading from the users.ser, messages.ser, and rooms.ser files that we have provided, and you will begin the program with defaults;
+If you choose to read from a file, you will be reading from the users.ser, messages.ser, events.ser and rooms.ser files that we have provided, and you will begin the program with defaults;
 If you choose not to read from a file, you will not be starting from any defaults.
 Follow the prompts on screen for either option.